About the Club

 From 1930-51 the club operated from the Mill Lane site and the pavilion was also used for Parish Council meetings, a temporary school and as a canteen for American and other troops based at Delamere Park during the war.
 Unfortunately, Captain Wilbraham did not re-new the lease and so the club was homeless by the early 1950s.

 In 1958 the playing fields on Norley Road were purchased and the tennis club donated its cash balance of £ 90.00 to the Playing Fields Management Committee enabling two new hard courts to be constructed in 1960.
-Despite early membership growth the club failed to thrive and in 1965 membership levels were so low that the club folded.
-However, by the early 1970s renewed interest and funding enabled the construction of two additional courts and by the 1980s the club boasted a membership of almost 200.
+By the early 1970s renewed interest and funding enabled the construction of two additional courts and by the 1980s the club boasted a membership of almost 200.